Whipped Rhubarb Porridge and Cold Strawberry Kissel – Raparperivispipuuro ja Mansikkakiisseli

 Hot summer days in Austria.
 I am more or less melting while working in the garden.
 Unfortunately, the heat does not melt off the accumulated winter fat 😉 Peonies are blooming so beautifully and kiwi is going crazy too.

-I got rhubarb from my friend again and I started to think what I could do with it?
+I got rhubarb from my friend again, and I wondered what I could do with it?
 It is far too hot to bake!
 Then I remembered one of my childhood favorites!
-Whipped lingonberry porridge, Grandmother used to make it often.
-I thought that I must try how it turns out if I use rhubarb!
+Whipped lingonberry porridge: Grandmother used to make it often.
+I thought I must try how it turns out if I use rhubarb!
 Well, it turned out great.
 Light and tasty!
 Low calories but still filling.
-To even make it bit better I made a cold strawberry soup that crowned the whole thing.
+To make it a bit better, I made a cold strawberry kissel that crowned the whole thing.
 Yummy!

 img_2518